 The 5GHz band is less crowded, which will provide more stable connections, but there will be connection problems if the signal sent on this frequency will meet reinforced concrete walls or other harsh obstacles.

-From this point of view, we recommend for apartments a connection on 2.4GHz.
-If your device supports 5GHz connection and requires a large amount of data from the Internet or LAN, then you can opt for this type of connection.
-For an internet browsing or mail verification, the use of a frequency of 5GHz is not warranted.
+From this point of view, we recommend a 2.4GHz connection for apartments.
+If your device supports 5GHz connection and needs a large volume of data from the internet or LAN, then opt for this type of connection.
+For a browsing on the internet or checking an email, the use of a 5GHz frequency is not justified.

 Most routers allow settings to enable or disable the 2.4GHz and 5GHz frequency bands.

-If you have multiple devices connected to a 2.4 GHz and 5 GHz frequency connection router, you can choose to connect devices that are not interested in high bandwidth at the 2.4 GHz band and a device on You need a stable connection, make the connection on 5 GHz.
+If you have multiple devices connected to a router that allows connection to 2.4 GHz and 5 GHz frequencies, you can choose to connect devices that are not interested in high bandwidth at the 2.4 GHz band and a device on you need a stable connection, make the connection on 5 GHz.